-Council must provide clear and effective wastewater regulation that is pragmatic to not only the needs of the
+Council must provide clear and effective wastewater regulation that is pragmatic to not only the needs of the community, but also to environment and public health protection.

 - Systems requiring upgrade should be inspected by Council EHO's who should assess each site based on site context, hydraulic load, owner's future extension plans, and socio-economic limitations.
-Abrupt upgrade of systems (system failure/surface discharge/nuisance) requires immediate attention from the EH Unit, - Upgrades on small lots (<2000m2) should be prioritised, in addition to targeted education material and advice. - Lots 2000m2 to 5000m2 should then be next inspected, with owners encouraged to view the real importance of their OWS to their hip pocket when systems are not maintained. - the potential upgrade requirements ahead of it.
+Abrupt upgrade of systems (system failure/surface discharge/nuisance) requires immediate attention from the EH Unit, owner/occupier, and plumber, typically via a site meeting. - Upgrades on small lots (<2000m2) should be prioritised, in addition to targeted education material and advice. - Lots 2000m2 to 5000m2 should then be next inspected, with owners encouraged to view the real importance of their OWS to their hip pocket when systems are not maintained. - Bushfield, Allansford, Warmambool, and Woodford will require increased attention from the EH Unit based on the potential upgrade requirements ahead of it.
 Council should implement equitable development approvals and upgrade guidelines, to work with existing owners in achieving effective public and environmental health outcomes.
 This DWMP details an upgrade process, which will provide a clear and transparent upgrade assessment process.
 In some instances, system pump-out and trench renovation may be enough to extend the life and compliance of a particular OWS. - Other systems will require more extensive modification works which may include for example on small lot's; septic tank (with baffle) retained and pumped-out, with pump-well and Rhizopod system installed on reduced foot-print (and with treatment to secondary quality 20:30:10 and higher).
 These systems are said to produce no effluent output and may be a cost-effective system renovation option for the large number of small lot/upgrades required throughout unsewered Victoria.